jonathanjasare/jonathanjasare/README.md

 Cloud and DevOps engineer based in London.

-I have more than six years of experience in cloud security and DevOps, working with Azure, AWS and Google Cloud across security, networking, infrastructure as code and CI/CD.
+I have more than six years of experience in cloud and DevOps, working with Azure, AWS and Google Cloud across security, networking, infrastructure as code and CI/CD.

 I’m now applying that experience to trustworthy automation and AI systems.